study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 ---

-### CHAPTER 35: THE NINETEENTH COUNTER - "THE CROSS RAKES WITH A QUARTER"
+### COUNTER 35: THE NINETEENTH COUNTER - "THE CROSS RAKES WITH A QUARTER"

 **Original Text:** *The xixth callyde ye cros Rakſ wt a qurtr A profur folowede wt as many cros Rakſ as ye wyll then ſodonly to hys elbowe ſmyte a full quarter wt an other voyde and be att yor stoppe*